Get insider access

 Dips

 The peaks and dips performance is excellent.
 For the most part, there aren't a lot of peaks and dips, which means that the headphones can control their sound profile well.
-A small dip nudges vocals and instruments to the back of the mix while an uneven mid-treble makes sibilants like S and T sounds dull and piercing, depending on the frequency.
+A slightly uneven treble range makes sibilants like S and T sounds or piercing, depending on their pitch.

 9.4